longwave/p3/readme.txt

 == Changelog ==

+= 3.13.8 (10 July 2018) =
+* Fix an issue with the 'Large Rectangle Slider' which was not showing in some rare cases.

 = 3.13.7 (09 July 2018) =
-* Link pos titles to the post in the "Popular Posts" widget.
+* Link post titles to the post in the "Popular Posts" widget.
 * Fix an incompatibility with the Jetpack slideshow shortcode.

 = 3.13.5 (03 July 2018) =